 If you'd like to know more about LLMs, you can read our article that explores areas of excellence and limitations of large language models.

 The main uses of AI in legal research are predictive analytics, document review, and analysis.
 By quickly analyzing large volumes of documents, AI can identify patterns and extract important information.
-AI-driven tools help legal professionals:
+Legal AI technology helps legal professionals:

 Identifying and preventing fraud, assisting with due diligence and compliance monitoring, as well as assessing and managing risks are all doable tasks for AI in the legal field.
-More specifically AI-powered tools can:
+More specifically AI in legal industry can:

 In the sphere of client services, AI chatbots and virtual assistants offer personalized client recommendations and even predictive analytics in billing and pricing.
 AI can help with client retention by: